The health and safety of our patients, families and staff members is our top priority.

 - Before or at the beginning of the visit or hospital stay, discuss with your loved one how much you should be involved in the updates with his/her hospital health care providers.
 Be sure to cover medication, advocacy, current condition and medical history.

-- Keep a pen and paper handy when you speak to medical professionals.
-Ask questions and take notes to share with your loved one.
+- Ask questions and take notes to share with your loved one.
 Don't hesitate to ask them to re-explain a concept or to write something down.
 Notes of most patient visits are available through the patient's MyChart online account.

 - If your loved one needs something or feels uncomfortable, please bring it to the attention of the care team.